MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Will enabling cloud update impact any of my other settings and controls?**

-It will not impact any of your configurations or controls in existing profiles.
+It will not affect any of your configurations or controls in existing profiles.

 **What are the expected service times for various admin actions?**

-Below are the service times for each of the described admin actions during which the admin should not retry these actions.
-If the desired action does not complete within the stipulated time, the admin should submit an OCV through the portal.
+Below are the service times for each of the described admin actions during which the admin shouldn't retry these actions.
+If the desired action doesn't complete within the stipulated time, the admin should submit an OCV through the portal.

 - Switch device update channel: Within 24 hours, Device/(s) will reflect in targeted channels in Inventory and will continue to receive updates.
 If cloud update isn't already enabled, the Channel Change action will also automatically enable cloud update for the tenant.

-- Enable cloud: This will activate cloud update for Current Channel and Monthly Enterprise Channel.
-Devices will be eligible for the profile based on their channel and will receive updates based on profile rules as configured by the admin.
-After enabling, Current Channel and Monthly Enterprise Channel will be listed in left navigation of Microsoft 365 Apps admin center within 30 minutes.
-If the channel is not listed after 30 minutes, refresh your page.
+- Enable cloud: This activates cloud update for Current Channel and Monthly Enterprise Channel.
+Devices will be eligible for the profile based on their channel and updates are received based on profile rules as configured by the admin.
+Once enabled, Current Channel and Monthly Enterprise Channel will be listed in left navigation of Microsoft 365 Apps admin center within 30 minutes.
+If the channel isn't listed after 30 minutes, refresh your page.

 - Exclude Groups: After a device is excluded from cloud update, it will be labeled as *Excluded from ChannelName* in the cloud update status section in inventory.
 This change will occur within 30 minutes, after which admins can manage these devices.
 They should first set **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.